Bitcoin rising toward $45k resistance, support at $40k

-Bitcoin (BTC) buyers were active during Asia hours as pullbacks remain limited to the $40,000 support level.
-Initial resistance is seen around $45,000, which could cap further upside over the short-term.
+Bitcoin (BTC) buyers were active during Asian trading hours as pullbacks remain limited to the $40,000 support level.
+Initial resistance is seen at around $45,000, which could cap further upside over the short term.

-BTC was trading around $42,900 at press time and is down 3% over the past week.
+BTC was trading at about $42,900 at press time and is down 3% over the past week.
 Downside momentum is starting to wane, which could keep buyers active, albeit within a range between $40,000 support and $50,000 resistance.

 -